Sunday, May 20, 2012

 1/8 tsp salt, OR to taste (0.5 mL)

-Between two pieces of parchment paper, press ball out with hands and continue rolling out with rolling pin (a small one works well; mine has a rod with two rollers on either end, one smaller and one bigger) and use hands to press out where necessary, to make a nice circular shape.
+Place ball on parchment paper.
+Cover with plastic wrap.
+Press ball out with hands into a circular shape and continue rolling out with rolling pin (a small one works well; mine has a rod with two rollers on either end, one smaller and one bigger) and use hands to press out where necessary, to make a nice circular shape.
 Don’t roll it too thin; more or less even thickness.

 Nuke approximately 40 seconds (this timing will vary greatly from microwave to microwave).*